runabol/tork/README.md

 400 Bad Request

 {
-  "error": "job is COMPLETED and can not be restarted" }
+  "message": "job is COMPLETED and can not be restarted" }
 ```